 Modified flow path.

-Modified heat transfer design.

 Reduced inventory capacity.

-Note, the authors do not provide references to specific mediums, working fluids, or vendor designs.

 Altered material property of coolant

 An insider could tamper with decay heat removal systems by adding contaminants into the primary working fluid.
 For example, this could reduce the heat capacity of the coolant, lessening its ability to absorb heat from the designated heat source.
 However, in this example, a significant quantity of contaminants would be required to achieve an impactful effect, and the changes in coolant properties would likely be detected by quality monitoring systems within the plant.
-In other scenarios, such as those relying on energetic chemical reactions, the attack method is relatively simple, but the need for insider access and knowledge of the system reduces the likelihood of a successful attack.
+In other scenarios, such as those relying on energetic chemical reactions, the attack method is relatively simple and quantity of required contaminant material significantly less, but the need for insider access and knowledge of the system reduces the likelihood of a successful attack.
 However, if successful, the potential consequences could be major.
 In other examples, displacement of the working fluid could be achieved by availability of external sources of non-coolant fluids.
 This has the potential to cause flow stagnation and complete impairment of the working fluid operation.
 However, as with the reduced heat capacity scenario, a significant amount of non-coolant fluid would be necessary and likely to be detected by plant personnel.

 Blockages in flow paths

 An adversary could disrupt reactor cooling systems by physically blocking the intake, outlet, or mid-run flow paths via the strategic placement of foreign external objects.
 A sufficient blockage would impede coolant, preventing the reactor from receiving necessary cooling fluid.
-While a single blockage would likely have minor consequences, simultaneous attacks on multiple inlets or outlets could result in moderate disruptions and potential damage.
+While a single blockage is more likely to have only minor consequences, given the redundancy in design of these systems, simultaneous attacks on multiple inlets or outlets could result in moderate disruptions and potential damage.
 Based on redundancy within reactor design of planned decay heat removal installations, these systems can accommodate single blockages thus poising a low acceptable risk.
 However, simultaneous attacks on multiple inlets or outlets may elevate the risk to an undesirable level.

 Change in physical state of coolant

 An adversary through various means could freeze the working fluid of a decay heat removal system.
 If successful, the consequences would impair or disable the heat removal function, potentially leading to reactor overheating.
-The probability of this attack varies depending on the coolant type and melting temperatures, where low probabilities occur with lower melting points, and higher probabilities with higher melting points.
+On the opposing spectrum, induced accelerated evaporation of the coolant is unlikely given the vast volumes of water coolant in water systems, or high boiling point of liquid metals or salts in non-water systems.
+The probability of the more likely freezing attack varies depending on the coolant type and melting temperatures, where low probabilities occur with lower melting points, and higher probabilities with higher melting points.
 Mitigating this threat requires robust physical security around primary piping to deter tampering.
 Despite generally low likelihood, the potential for moderate consequences results in an overall moderate risk level for this threat.

 Disabled active subsystems